 - Bring: Water, snacks, high factor sunscreen, sunglasses, hat, gloves, plus other warm clothing and shoes suitable for walking.
 You can rent warm jackets, walking boots and socks at the top cable car station for €3 Euro per item.

 - Buy: Appropriate travel insurance.
 Many policies don’t cover you for hiking above 2000 metres, so check the small print and upgrade if needed.

 - Gifts.
 Shops selling lava souvenirs, liqueurs, honey, wine and more are plentiful at Refugio Sapienza.
 The cable car gift shop is more expensive than other stores.

 - Eat: Food is in plentiful supply at Refugio Sapienza, plus some liqueur samples on offer when you get off the return cable car.
 There’s also a snack bar at the top cable car station.

-Have you been to Etna?
-Did you go by bus or our a tour?
+Have you been to Mount Etna?
+Did you go by bus or on a tour?
 Share your experiences below.